fundakk/Pharus/README.md

 ##### Advanced

 This example mixes different media types in single webpage.
 It includes:
-- 6 sections, each with text and header,
+- 5 sections, each with text and header,
 - 4 of these sections contain different image (packed as single sprite file),
-- 1 section with video,
 - 1 section with sound,
-- background image.

 First you need to prepare image sprite files.
 This will include all 4 images for each section within single file.
-For this, using any image editor create single file that is 1000x4000 pixels.
+For this, using any image editor create single file that is 500x2000 pixels.
 Save it as image1.jpg.
-Next prepare four files that you want to use - they need to be square - scale and crop them to 1000x1000 pixels each.
+Next prepare four files that you want to use - they need to be square - scale and crop them to 500x500 pixels each.
 Copy and paste each image to previously created image1.jpg - and pase them from top to bottom, each one under previous.
 Top image will be displayed under section 1, second under section 2 etc.

 Prepare all other media files as described in previous examples.

-In html file change all Lorem Ipsum fragments and section titles to your desired descriptions.
+In HTML file change all Lorem Ipsum fragments and section titles to your desired descriptions.

+Be aware that you are limited to maximum of 5 files loaded simultaneously.
+Sometimes event this is not enough to prevent device restarting.
+When using multiple files test device and keep all files as lightweight as possible.

 #### 7.4.2 Gamification